This site describes the meal plans and dining venues available at Mason.

 This website contains information about the Office of International Programs and Services, which a resource for international students at Mason, including immunization requirements, events and news, and links.

-The Ireland 32 website contains information about Ireland, including the Irish peace process, Irish studies in the United States and Ireland, news, human rights information, Irish literature, and activist information about Ireland and Latin America.
+The Ireland 32 website contains information about Ireland, including the Irish peace process, Irish studies in the United States and Ireland, news, human rights information, Irish literature, and activist information about Ireland, Cuba and Latin America.